caspergrl/GT-UX-UI-Dec2022-June2023/05-week/01-lesson.md

 Next, give everyone a break.
 After the break, you'll talk about what goes into creating case studies.

+## SLIDE 23
 ## 5. Break (15 min)

-Brain breaks are an important part of the learning process, so take a break!
-Get up from your screen and relax, have a bite to eat, and drink some water.

-> globe_with_meridians: **Online Recommendation:**: Don't stop sharing your screen!
-Put up a Google or YouTube timer video.
-A visual time will help get students back into the main Zoom room on time.

-## 6. Instructor Do: Iterating Case Studies for Engagement (10 min)

-> :pushpin: **Important Point:** This section aims to help students understand the importance of communicating their work as a case study.
-This lecture prepares students for today's third, and last, learning objective: writing a case study outline for their challenge.
+## SLIDE 24
+Review

+## SLIDE 25
 Design portfolios are an essential part of the hiring process in the design world.
 No matter where a designer's portfolio is hosted or how it was created, the portfolio helps to communicate how a designer approaches solving design problems.

 The people viewing a designer's portfolio want to know more about the projects, how that designer will fit in, and the process they followed to reach the final result.
 We communicate this information through case studies.

-> :briefcase: **Employer Competitive Note:** Case studies have become the accepted "test" by which hiring managers choose which candidates to talk to.
+Case studies have become the accepted "test" by which hiring managers choose which candidates to talk to.
 As a UX/UI designer, writing case studies is the best way to communicate your knowledge of the design process.

-**Engage students by asking:** "When have you presented examples of your work in the past, whether as part of a job interview or to share your work with peers?"

-> globe_with_meridians: **Online Recommendation:**: Have students engage by raising their hands to speak or by addressing the question via Slack! *Tip:* Students more readily grasp a new concept when they can relate to it through something familiar to them.

-### Case studies are all about showcasing one's design process.

 The design thinking process should be evident in the case study.
 It should include each phase to reinforce the designer's thinking.

-Reiterate the design thinking steps: empathy, define, ideate, prototype, and test.

-- Students should be starting to memorize these steps.
-Periodically quiz them.
+## SLIDE 26
 ### Case studies are about communication.

-Share the quote from Danielle Reid, Head of Design at Toptal.com.

 “This communication ability is important for displaying the ability to work in teams, as well as communicate to clients.
 Designers need to express their ideas to a team, and make the design scalable so that junior or senior designers can pick up the work and move forward with it.”

-> :gem: **Designer Insight:** Share a personal story about the importance of communication in your professional experience.

 **TAs,** Slack out: